How to Find Cheap Accommodation on Your Road Trip

 Timing is everything if you are looking to budget for your road trip accommodation.
 Holiday seasons vary from country to country and even state to state.
 This is for obvious reasons which by and large coincide with the better weather.
 Planning for a vacation out of season, even a week or two, can have a huge effect on the price you pay for a room.
 This is especially important for those who wish to have a little more freedom to live in the moment.
 The last thing you want after a long drive is to turn up to your destination and the only option is an extortionately high-priced room.
 Worse still, not being able to find a room at all.

-Camping is a great option to keep in mind when you start to plan a road trip with multiple stops.
+Wild camping is a great option to keep in mind when you start to plan a road trip with multiple stops.
 You are pretty much free to stay anywhere within reason.
+There are plenty of camping apps out there that show you loads of free campsites.
 Chuck a tent in your boot on the off chance you need a backup plan.
 Same with car camping.
 You can get great inflatable mattresses that fit comfortably in the back of your car once you fold down the back seats.
 Clearly, this is luggage-dependent.

 Did you know you could get cashback simply for staying at a hotel?
 Well, you can!
 All you have to do is sign up to a cashback website or browser extension and use it to book through your chosen booking website.
 Simple.
 You will get a cut of the commission.
 Doing this for the whole trip could substantially reduce your final road trip cost.